zenstackhq/sample-todo-sveltekit/README.md

 ## Running the sample

-1. Setup a new PostgreSQL database
+1. Setup a new database

+    It use PostgreSQL by default, if you want to use MySQL, simply change the db datasource provider to `mysql` in `schema.zmodel` file.

     You can launch a PostgreSQL instance locally, or create one from a hoster like [Supabase](https://supabase.com).
 Create a new database for this app, and set the connection string in .env file.

 1. Install dependencies